Saurabhpdy007/BankParser/README.md

-# CredNX - ePDF Processing Library
+# BankParser - ePDF Processing Library

 A comprehensive Python library for consuming ePDF files from AWS S3 buckets using session IDs and extracting structured data from them.